tobiasjcat/ice_end/health.md

 Brewers supplies 21st of Uktar

-Silvered arrows used this combat: 5

-24x silvered arrows
+- 24x silvered arrows
-46x +1 arrows
+- 46x +1 arrows
-11x +1 Rose Thorn Arrows51
-14x Arrows of flame     [[1d6]] fire damage
+- 14x Arrows of flame     [[1d6]] fire damage
+- 11x +1 Rose Thorn Arrows
-"""
+-- """
 Rose Thorn Arrow: On hit extra 1d4 piercing from thorns and target must make a Strength or Dexterity save equal to the wielder’s spellcasting DC or be ensared for 1d4 rounds (can attempt to Str / dex to get free each round), 1d4 piercing damage each round the ensnared/restrained creature moves.
 """